Specialty Branch

 As part of the JAG Corps, you’ll begin your service as an officer, earning monthly officer drill pay.
 The Guard also provides unparalleled benefits for a part-time commitment, including:

-• Free military air flights based on space availability
+• Free and low cost military air flights based on space availability

 • Access to recreational facilities on military installations